DARE-lab/DARE-lab.github.io/content/_index.md

       text: |
         <br>

         **DARE** creates social and intellectual space to examine, build and develop anti-colonial, anti-racist digital and geospatial methods, tools, technologies, pedagogies, capacities, practices and policies, with particular focus on heritage and social sciences.
-We are located in the Arts and Sciences building at the University of British Columbia, Okanagan.
+We are located in the Arts and Sciences building at the University of British Columbia, Okanagan, on the unceded, ancestral lands of the sylix/Okanagan people.

   - block: collection
     content: